Chimney Rock Fish Dock Area Temporary Closure

 Although their locations and diving patterns differ, both sexes dive repeatedly for four to five months during summer and fall.
 Research suggests that elephant seals forage continuously during their migrations and, furthermore, they don't sleep!
 They may take "cat-naps" when they dive, as their heart rate slows, making only brief, infrequent surface appearances.
 This pattern, and the incredible amount of time spent below the surface, explains why so few of them have been seen in the open ocean despite their rapidly growing population.

 Point Reyes National Seashore is one of the few places on the Pacific Coast where northern elephant seals may be observed and studied.
 Their semi-annual sojourns to the shores of Point Reyes provide a unique opportunity to glimpse the lives and behaviors of these elusive ocean giants.
 The Elephant Seal Overlook near Chimney Rock is a great place for viewing elephant seals and discovering for yourself the secrets of these wild wonders of the deep!

 IMPORTANT NOTE: Due to the high volume of traffic out to the Lighthouse and Chimney Rock areas during the elephant seal pupping and mating season, the park will be operating a shuttle bus system from the Drakes Beach parking lot (usually from New Year's to Easter each year on weekends and holidays--weather permitting).
 Sir Francis Drake Boulevard from South Beach to the Lighthouse and Chimney Rock areas WILL BE CLOSED during shuttle operating hours.
-For more information call the Bear Valley Visitor Center at 415-464-5100 x2 x3 x1 for updates on whether shuttles are operating.
+Check the "Shuttles, Whales, and Elephant Seals" recording at 415-464-5100 x2 x3 x1 for updates on whether shuttles are operating.

 Check out our Weekly Elephant Seal updates to learn the latest news.